birm/datadash/README.md

 #### Returns
 List of objects, each being a record.

+### /v1/matrix
+*Returns data in col major matrix form matching the filter*

+Get data as an array of arrays, column major, in the same order given.
+#### Params
+- dataset -- the selected dataset
+- cols -- which columns, in order, to get
+- filter -- The active filter
+- missing -- The value to fill missing data with
+#### Returns
+List of lists, each being a column.

 ### /v1/counteach
 *Returns how many records match the filter for each value of a column*